anok was mentioned for the first time in

 collections of Orthodox church art in Poland.
 It consists of 1200 exhibits, which are arranged on two floors of the castle in such a way that they show the development of Orthodox and Greek Catholic painting and decorative art in chronological terms, from Middle Ages to the present day.
 An excellent

 collection of icons and liturgical objects introduces us to the spiritual world of south-eastern Poland and Ukraine.
-Among many leading themes, the figures of
+Among many leading themes, dominates the figures of

-Christ the Pantocrator (the Overlord), Christ in
+Christ the Pantocrator, Christ in

-the Deesis group, characteristic
+Deesis group, characteristic

-Mandylions, as well as various images of Our Lady with her most popular image called
+mandylions, as well as various images of Our Lady with her most popular image called

 Hodegetria, Christmas icons called prazdniki, numerous